How It Works

 Case Review with CEO

-Once you're a client, we begin with a one-on-one case review with our CEO, a VA claim expert with years of experience.
+Once you're a client, we start with a one-on-one case review with our CEO, a VA claim expert with years of experience.
 This is where we take a deep dive into your unique situation, assess the strength of your claim, and determine exactly what's needed to move forward.
-You'll walk away with a clear, personalized action plan to guide the next steps in the process.
+You'll also be set up with secure portal access, giving you a private place to share documents, track progress, and communicate directly with the CEO through messaging.
+By the end of this step, you'll walk away with both a clear, personalized action plan and the tools to stay connected and organized every step of the way.

 Step 2